Exploring HTML Canvas with TypeScript

-I've been playing with TypeScript outside the Node environment where I use it in my day job at Snaplet.
-Given how much more productive I've become in TypeScript when building API's and CLI applications, I figured it's time to start playing with it in the browser as well.
+I've been playing with TypeScript outside the Node environment where I use it in my day job and given how much more productive I've become in TypeScript when building API's and CLI applications, I figured it's time to start playing with it in the browser as well.

 My plan is to relive some fond memories from 20+ years ago, when I did a lot of Pascal programming purely for fun.
 In those days, I would spend school holidays building screensavers and small games for myself and my friends, keeping us entertained for countless hours.